jasonamyers/jasonamyers.github.com/_posts/2019-07-20-tesla-trip-kitty-pickup.md

 ![Electron High at ATL SC]({{ site.url }}/assets/images/kitties-8-atl-sc.png)

-# This smuggle these kitties across state lines
+# Smuggle these kitties across state lines

 If you read our last trip to the Georgia Aquarium, you'll remember I thought we could have made it home.
 This time I wanted to give it a shot.
 Because I didn't want to go to the Chattanooga supercharger again.
 Worst-case scenario, we would have to hit the Manchester one again.
 So off we went starting at 93%